devampatels22/devampatels22.github.io/index.md

 #### **Supervisor: Subway -- Arborg, MB**
 > *August 2019 -- Present*

--   Monitor food distribution, ensuring that meals are delivered to the correct recipients and that guidelines, such as those for special diets, are followed.
+-   Monitor food distribution, ensuring that meals are delivered to the correct recipients and that guidelines, such as those for special diets, are met.
 -   Clean or sterilize dishes, kitchen utensils, equipment, or facilities.
 -   Prepare food items, such as sandwiches, salads, soups, or beverages.
 -   Monitor food preparation or serving techniques to ensure that proper procedures are followed.
--   Total checks present them to customers, and accept payment for services
+-   Accept payment for services.

 #### **Fun Park Amusement Center -- Winnipeg, MB**
 > *June 2018 -- December 2018*

 -   Monitoring kids and youths playing on trampolines.
-Ensuring kids are safe while enjoying with their family.
+-   Ensuring kids are safe while enjoying with their family.
 -   Harnessing kids and assisting them with rock climbing activity.
 -   Prepare food services such as pizzas, fries, burgers or beverages.

 #### **Cashier: Home Depot -- Winnipeg, MB**
 > *March 2019 -- August 2019*

--   Greet customers and ring up items on the till of which, customer has bought.
+-   Greet customers and ring up items on the till of which customer's have purchased.
 -   Create, maintain and establish a positive relationship.
-Ensuring customer exits the store with a positive attitude.
+-   Ensure customer exits the store with a positive attitude.
 -   Assisting customers with heavy items or item lookups.
 -   Complete any forums in accordance with company procedures.